pudly/schmopera-hugo/content/articles/eno-dido.md

 related_companies = ["scene/companies/english-national-opera.md"]
 related_people = ["scene/people/njabulo-madlala.md", "scene/people/rachael-lloyd.md"]
 short_description = "The sense of companionship the chorus seemed to share extended to their singing which was some of my favourite of the afternoon.
-Together with the 7-piece ensemble led by conductor Valentina Peleggi they created some absolutely sublime, stylistically considered music." slug = "youthful-collaborative-dido-at-eno" title = "Youthful & collaborative Dido at ENO" youtube_url = ""
+Together with the 7-piece ensemble led by conductor Valentina Peleggi they created some absolutely sublime, stylistically considered music." slug = "youthful-collaborative-dido-at-the-unicorn-theatre" title = "Youthful & collaborative Dido at the Unicorn Theatre" youtube_url = ""

 +++